 Creation of an Economic Crime Unit

 For the first time in the history of the 17th Judicial District Attorney’s Office, an Economic Crime Unit was established for the office in April 2014.
-Our office is headed by a senior trial deputy with 27 years of experience prosecuting white-collar crime.
+Our office is headed by a senior trial deputy more than 30 years of experience prosecuting white-collar crime.
 A deputy district attorney and a white-collar crime investigator also are assigned to the unit.
-The ECU already has investigated, solved and prosecuted numerous white-collar crime cases, including consumer fraud and crimes against the elderly.
-The unit already has won nearly $1 million in court-ordered restitution to victims of white-collar crime.
-These are cases that historically would be labeled as civil cases, but due to the unit’s specialized investigation into these matters, criminal activity was discovered.
+The ECU has investigated, solved and prosecuted numerous white-collar crime cases, including consumer fraud and crimes against the elderly.
+The unit has won more than $1 million in court-ordered restitution to victims of white-collar crime.
 Our office continues to work with law enforcement agencies in our jurisdiction on improving ways to investigate these types of crimes.
 We also continue to do community outreach to the relevant agencies that are required to report elder abuse crimes.

 Created a Drug Prosecutor Position

 In 2013, we designated a drug prosecutor to handle major drug cases.
-Our drug prosecutor has worked closely with the North Metro Task Force and played a significant role in taking down several major criminal drug organizations in our community.
+Our drug prosecutor works closely with the North Metro Task Force and has played a significant role in taking down several major criminal drug organizations in our community.

 Assignment of a Human Trafficking Prosecutor

 We recognize that human trafficking is a serious issue in the 17th Judicial District as it is throughout the Denver metro area and across the country.
-We have two prosecutors assigned to prosecute human trafficking cases, who also are involved in training law enforcement in the investigation of human trafficking cases.
-The office has successfully investigated and prosecuted several human trafficking cases.
-This is another area I would like to add resources to in 2017.
+Two prosecutors and an investigator are assigned to prosecute human trafficking cases and also train law enforcement in the investigation of human trafficking cases.

 Reorganization of our District Court Prosecution Unit

-Our office has historically handled a high volume of felony cases with limited resources and routinely leads the state in taking serious felony cases to trial.
-Recognizing the high volume of cases assigned to our attorneys, we reorganized our office to add four felony prosecutors assigned to our District Court Division without increasing our budget.
+Our office historically has handled a high volume of felony cases with limited resources and routinely leads the state in taking serious felony cases to trial.
+Recognizing the high volume of cases assigned to our attorneys and the increasing number of high profile murder cases in our district, we have added felony prosecutors as well as another Chief Deputy District Attorney to help oversee our increasing load of homicide cases.

 Reorganization of our Investigations Unit